josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🇮🇷_guys_you_are_in_a_war_remember.md

 ## 🌌 Constellations

 🇮🇷 🌊 🕸️ 📱 🧿 — wartime threat modelling; foreign intelligence collection; counterintelligence; cyber exposure; attribution discipline.

+*Follow the evidence:*

+- Office of the Director of National Intelligence, *2026 Annual Threat Assessment of the U.S. Intelligence Community* — public assessment of China, Russia, Iran, North Korea and cyber threats to US networks; also describes Iran as in active conflict with the United States at the time of publication.
+- The White House, 8 July 2026 — public description of US retaliatory strikes against Iran.
+- The White House, 28 July 2026 — public update describing continuing US operations and pressure against Iran.

+---

 ## ✨ Stardust